kubernetes-sigs/prow/site/content/en/docs/components/optional/sub.md

 annotations and envs to the Prow job.
 The `prow.k8s.io/pubsub.*` annotations are used to publish job status.

-_Note: periodic jobs always clone source code from ref instead of specific SHA, if it's desired to trigger a prowjob on specific SHA you can use [postsubmit job](#postsubmit-prow-jobs)_
+_Note: periodic jobs always clone source code from ref (a branch) instead of a specific SHA.
+If you need to trigger a job based on a specific SHA you can use a [postsubmit job](#postsubmit-prow-jobs) instead._

 #### Presubmit Prow Jobs